Mary Hansel and Parisa Ijadi-Maghsoodi co-founded CEDAW Rising in 2025.

 In 2025, Los Angeles County honored Mary with its inaugural Human Rights Award for her CEDAW-related advocacy.

-Mary earned her J.D. at the USC Gould School of Law and her LL.M in Public International Law at the London School of Economics.
+Mary earned her J.D. at the USC Gould School of Law and her LL.M in Public International Law at the London School of Economics, where she wrote her dissertation under the supervision of Professor Christine Chinkin (with Distinction).
 She publishes and presents widely on international law and human rights issues.

 Parisa Ijadi-Maghsoodi, J.D.